59de44955ebd/WinSetupShell/README.md

 WinSetupShell can also be used with a multi-boot USB drive created with [Ventoy](https://www.ventoy.net/en/index.html).
 In this case just copy `shell.exe` and the 2 folders `shell_data` and `programs` on the Ventoy volume, next to your (Windows setup) .iso files.

+**Important**: use `NTFS` as filesystem for the Ventoy drive.
+Ventoy defaults to `exFAT`, but `exFAT` doesn't support the methods that WinSetupShell uses for monitoring filesystem changes (of the desktop folder).

 *Ventoy USB drive with 4 Windows Setup .iso files and the 3 WinSetupShell items*
 ![](screenshots/ventoy.png)